Skip to main content

 Step 5: Validate SCIM Setup

-Proper validation ensures SCIM is working correctly.
+Proper validation ensures that SCIM is working correctly.

 In Okta